census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 5. Tags need to handle carefully

-ScrapeLoop strips out any tag with empty value, however, in Opencenus, the tag keys is stored separately, we need to able to get all the possible tag keys of the same metric family before committing the metric family to the sink.
+ScrapeLoop strips out any tag with empty value, however, in OpenCensus, the tag keys is stored separately, we need to able to get all the possible tag keys of the same metric family before committing the metric family to the sink.

-## Prometheus Metric to Opencensus Metric Proto Mapping
+## Prometheus Metric to OpenCensus Metric Proto Mapping

 ### Target as Node
-The Target of prometheus is defined by the scrape_config, it has the information like `hostname` of the remote service, and a user defined `job name` which can be used as the service name.
-These two piece of information makes it a great fit to map it into the `Node` proto of the Opencensus MetricsData type, as shown below:
+The Target of Prometheus is defined by the scrape_config, it has the information like `hostname` of the remote service, and a user defined `job name` which can be used as the service name.
+These two piece of information makes it a great fit to map it into the `Node` proto of the OpenCensus MetricsData type, as shown below:

 ```go
 type MetricsData struct {